Liver Cancer and Tumours

-How are liver cancers classified?
+How are liver tumours classified?

-Focal nodular hyperplasia (FNH) is a tumour-like growth of several cell types.
+Focal nodular hyperplasia (FNH) is a tumour-like growth of several different cell types.
 Although FNH tumours are benign, it can be hard to distinguish them from liver cancers.

 The most common form of primary liver cancer (cancer that starts in the liver) in adults is called hepatocellular carcinoma (HCC).
 It is a cancer of liver cells.
 This type of cancer can have different growth patterns.
 Some begin as a single tumour that grows larger.
 It may spread to other parts of the liver in later stages of the disease.

-Most often, however, when cancer occurs in the liver, it did not start there but spread to the liver from cancer that began somewhere else in the body.
-These types of cancers are named after the place where they began (primary site) and are considered secondary liver cancers or cancer metastases.
+Most often, however, when cancer occurs in the liver, it did not start there, but spread to the liver from a cancer that began somewhere else in the body.
+These types of cancers are named after the place where they originated (primary site) and are considered secondary liver cancers or cancer metastases.
 For example, cancer that started in the lung and spread to the liver is called metastatic lung cancer with spread to the liver.

-- Among those with a chronic liver disease, men are more likely to develop liver cancer than are women.
+- Among those with chronic liver disease, men are more likely to develop liver cancer than are women.
 The reason for this is unknown.

 - Certain types of inherited liver disease such as hemochromatosis, which results in accumulation of too much iron in the liver, as well as alpha-1 antitrypsin deficiency, and tyrosinemia can lead to the development of liver cancer later in life.

 - Cirrhosis is the formation of scar tissue in the liver.
 This can often lead to cancer.
-Major causes of liver cirrhosis are alcohol use, chronic hepatitis B and C, and non-alcoholic steatohepatitis (NASH).
+Major causes of liver cirrhosis include alcohol use, chronic hepatitis B and C, and non-alcoholic steatohepatitis (NASH).
 Most causes of cirrhosis are also associated with the development of liver cancer.

 - Tobacco use increases the risk of liver cancer if you already have a chronic liver disease.